ErreurDeSyntaxe/foundations-rps/README.md

 everything I knew.
 Everything is so hard!
 I need to practice, but I also need to make headway in TOP, so there's no time to lose on a single skill.
 Still, the disappointment of powerlessness stings.

+# Sixth Entry: Layout and Inner Workings

+The page layout is simple, but it does the job.
+The footer is at the bottom, the body takes the whole page.
+It was tough, but it happened.
+The game now computes through buttons instead of prompt.
+It was tricky to refactor the code, but that's what happens when a newbie writes code; the code sucks.

+I'll move on to targeting the DOM to display the score instead of using the console.
+It shouldn't be too difficult, but then again, the page layout was supposed to be simple too.
+Let's commit first.